Seifert surfaces in the four-ball and composition of binary quadratic forms: Introduction

 \subsection{Seifert surfaces with the same boundary}

 Recently, Hayden, Miller, Kim, Park, and Sundberg~\cite{HMKPS22} found a pair of genus one Seifert surfaces $F_1$ and $F_2$ for the same knot $K$ that, after pushing their interior into the four-ball $B^4$, are not topologically ambient isotopic in $B^4$.
 Here, recall that a Seifert surface for a knot $K$ is a compact oriented smooth surface in the $3$-sphere $S^3$ with boundary $K$.
 This resolved a question by Livingston~\cite{Livingston82}, who asked whether such two Seifert surfaces can exist.
-The example in \cite{HMKPS22} is such that the interiors are disjoint; we call such pairs of Seifert surfaces \emph{disjoint genus one pairs} from here on.
+The example in \cite{HMKPS22} is such that the interiors are disjoint; we call pairs of genus 1 Seifert surfaces with the same boundary and disjoint interior \emph{disjoint genus one pairs} from here on.
 In this paper, we put the recent example into a more general context by producing algebraic characterizations of when such pairs of Seifert surfaces with prescribed classical invariants (derived from the Seifert form) exist.
 The key result that makes all our topology results possible is a complete number-theoretic characterization of those pairs of Seifert forms that arise from disjoint genus one pairs of Seifert surfaces.

-It turns out that this characterization is in terms of Gauss composition for integral binary quadratic forms (IBQFs), which we denote by $*$.
-To state our characterization, we recall that the \emph{discriminant} of an IBQF $ax^2+bxy+cy^2$ is $b^2-4ac$.
+It turns out that this characterization is in terms of Gauss composition for integral binary quadratic forms~\cite{gauss}, which we denote by $*$.
+To state our characterization, we recall that the \emph{discriminant} of an \emph{integral binary quadratic form} (\emph{IBQF}) $ax^2+bxy+cy^2$ is $b^2-4ac$.
 Furthermore, the Seifert form is a bilinear form associated with a Seifert surface.
-In the case of a genus one Seifert surface of a knot it amounts to an $\SL_2(\Z)$-equivalence class $[ax^2+bxy+cy^2]$ of an IBQF.
+In the case of a genus one Seifert surface of a knot it amounts to an $\SL_2(\Z)$-equivalence class $[ax^2+bxy+cy^2]$ of an IBQF; compare~\eqref{eq:s_F}.

 \begin{theorem} Let $s_1$ and $s_2$ be $\SL_2(\Z)$-equivalence classes of IBQFs.
 The pair $s_1$ and $s_2$ arises as the pair of Seifert forms of a disjoint genus one pair of Seifert surfaces if and only if there exist $a,c\in\Z$ such that $s_1$ and $s_2$ have discriminant $1-4ac$ and $[ax^2+xy+cy^2]^{2}*s_1=s_2$. \end{theorem}